ragynotes/ragynotes.github.io/archetypes/document/index.md

 lang: en							# ❗
 .IsTranslated: false				# ❗

-draft: true	# ❗ page will not be included in site build until draft status is removed
+draft: true	# ❗ page will not be included in site build until draft status is changed

 date: {{ .Date }}
 lastmod: {{ .Date }}